-One of the most common serious errors in the interpretation of medical data is to rate the non-significant result of a traditional significance test as evidence that the null hypothesis is true [13].
-To demonstrate "equivalence", methods to test equivalence hypotheses need to be applied [280].
-In this context, it is important to understand that demonstrating exact "equivalence" (e.g. that the difference in mean values between two groups is exactly zero) is not possible by means of statistical methods.
-In practice, it is not demonstration of exact equivalence that is required, but rather demonstration of a difference between two groups that is "at most irrelevant".
+One of the most common serious errors in the interpretation of medical data is to rate the nonsignificant result of a traditional significance test as evidence that the null hypothesis is true [12].
+To demonstrate "equivalence", methods to test equivalence hypotheses need to be applied [288].
+In this context, it is important to understand that demonstrating exact "equivalence" (e.g. that the difference in mean values between 2 groups is exactly zero) is not possible by means of statistical methods.
+In practice, it is not demonstration of exact equivalence that is required, but rather demonstration of a difference between 2 groups that is "at most irrelevant".
 To achieve this objective, it must, of course, first be defined what an irrelevant difference is, i.e. an equivalence range must be specified.

 To draw meaningful conclusions on equivalence, the research question and the resulting outcome variable, effect measure, and statistical hypothesis formulation need to be specified a priori (similar to the demonstration of a difference).
 In addition, in equivalence studies the equivalence range must be clearly defined.
 This range can be two-sided, resulting in an equivalence interval, or one-sided in terms of an "at most irrelevant difference" or "at most irrelevant inferiority".
-The latter is referred to as a "non-inferiority hypothesis" [103,265,415].
+The latter is referred to as a "non-inferiority hypothesis" [100,274,428].

 As in superiority studies, it is also necessary to calculate the required sample size in equivalence studies before the start of the study.
-The appropriate method depends on the precise hypothesis, as well as on the analytical method chosen [414].
+The appropriate method depends on the precise hypothesis, as well as on the analytical method chosen [427].

 Specifically developed methods should be applied to analyse data from equivalence studies.
 The confidence interval approach is a frequently used technique.
 If the confidence interval calculated lies completely within the equivalence range defined a priori, then this will be classified as the demonstration of equivalence.
-To maintain the level of $\alpha = 0.05$, it is sufficient to calculate a 90% confidence interval [280].
+To maintain the level of $\alpha = 0.05$ , it is sufficient to calculate a 90% confidence interval [288].
+However, following the international approach, the Institute generally uses 95% confidence intervals.

 Compared with superiority studies, equivalence studies show specific methodological problems.
-On the one hand, it is often difficult to provide meaningful definitions of equivalence ranges [315]; on the other hand, the usual study design criteria, such as randomization and blinding, no longer sufficiently protect from bias [456].
+On the one hand, it is often difficult to provide meaningful definitions of equivalence ranges [324]; on the other hand, the usual study design criteria, such as randomization and blinding, no longer sufficiently protect from bias [470].
 Even without knowledge of the treatment group, it is possible, for example, to shift the treatment differences to zero and hence in the direction of the desired alternative hypothesis.
-Moreover, the ITT principle should be applied carefully, as its inappropriate use may falsely indicate equivalence [280].
+Moreover, the ITT principle should be applied carefully, as its inappropriate use may falsely indicate equivalence [288].
 For this reason, particular caution is necessary in the evaluation of equivalence studies.